10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

-As we get older – yeah I’m talking to you 60, 70 and 80 somethings – it becomes so much more important that we work to maintain our physical health and fitness.
+As we age—yeah, I’m talking to you, 60, 70, and 80-somethings—it becomes much more important to work on our physical health and fitness.

 If you find that one of these excuses resonates with you then starting an exercise program may be just what you need!